daniel149afonso/tic_tac_toe/README.md

 # 🎮 Tic Tac Toe – React

-This project is a **Tic Tac Toe (Morpion)** game built with **React**.
+This project is a Tic Tac Toe (Morpion) game built with React.
-It is a learning project created to better understand how React works and how to structure a small application.
+It offers a smooth and responsive two-player experience with real-time updates, game state tracking, and instant feedback.

 <img width="909" height="781" alt="Capture d’écran 2026-01-31 à 12 39 57" src="https://github.com/user-attachments/assets/b11013f0-eb5c-4530-8e9a-ed36a324ecc3" />